Snowplant

 The Carson Gap is the low gap (8800 ft) in the mountains ringing the Southernmost end of the Tahoe Basin.
 This gap is located at the low point along the Sierra Crestline between the West flank of Red Lake Peak and the ridgeline dropping off the Eastern side of the Little Round Top massif.

 The Carson Gap is the lowest point between the peaks ringing Meiss Meadow.
-Meiss Meadow is the bottom of the South Upper Truckee River's headwaters bowl, and these mountains are the sides.
-The South Upper Truckee drainage is large and complicated, beginning at Echo Pass and encompassing the totality of the Meiss Country Roadless Area.
+Meiss Meadow is the bottom of the South Upper Truckee River's headwaters bowl collecting water from the mountains wrapping around the Southern corner of the Tahoe Basin, and these mountains also mark out the Southern extent of the Tahoe Basin.

 From the Carson Gap we exit the Tahoe Basin to continue our Southward trek along the Sierra Crest Line.
 The question is, South along which trail?
 The TYT or the PCT?

 We must decide quickly.
-I hope you have already decided and packed properly for your chosen route.
+I hope you have already decided and planned and packed properly for your chosen route.
 Because a few yards down the South side of Carson Gap we will find the first of three trail junctions where the PCT and TYT routes part company near Carson Pass.

 PCT vs TYT